porwalu/coding-challenge/README.md

 DB1 – Ensured that the transactions for BankIds are  encrypted with same keys as in DB2

-While inserting data into DB1, I am using
-Encryption – data is encrypted using the symmetric key specific to a bank id before being stored in DB(in memory DS)
+While inserting data into DB1, I am using encryption – data is encrypted using the symmetric key specific to a bank id before being stored in DB(in memory DS)

 **Microservices**